Pinafore/nlp-hw/lr_sgd_qb/README.md

 you should do everything by hand now.
 You'll be able to use library implementations of logistic regression in the future (and add your own features).

 You'll turn in your code on Gradescope.

-This assignment is worth 30 points.
+Relationship to Future Homeworks
+---

+The data that you're working with are predictions from LLMs.
+LLMs aren't very good at knowing whether they're right or not.
+This is training a classifier to calibrate them better.
+You'll continue working on this problem in future homeworks "for real", but this is setting up the math and the algorithms you'll be using.

 The Data
 ---